 A rude awakening for NWE regasification terminal customers and operators

-In the dying days of 2008, a bunch of renegade gas players congregated in Rotterdam in order to make history.
-Well, it was certainly not their foremost intention to make history – that was more of some sort of unintended consequences and most of them might not even have dared to dream how things would unfold to this day.
+In the dying days of 2008, a bunch of renegade gas players congregated in Rotterdam to make history.
+Well, it was certainly not their foremost intention to make history – that was more of some sort of unintended consequence and most of them might not even have dared to dream how things would unfold to this day.
 Whatever, they just did what needed to be done at the time and that’s all that matters for us right now.
 They just wanted to get into the LNG game but as a very important sidekick, their project should bring the LNG sparkle back to the old continent.

 GATE was born.

-I remember those days like yesterday as I found myself in the middle of the storm inventing an entirely new mechanism to keep potentially sloppy terminal developers nice and friendly over the long term by inflicting pain to them in measured bits and pieces and when they need it.
+I remember those days like yesterday as I found myself in the middle of the storm inventing an entirely new mechanism to keep potentially sloppy terminal developers nice and friendly over the long term by inflicting pain on them in measured bits and pieces when they need it.
 More on that in another post.

 The penalty calculator found its first application in a live LNG capacity agreement.

 GATE has been everything already.
-It started out as a new type of terminal that promised professional Regasification and Terminalling services to capacity takers that would otherwise not engage in the rest of the LNG value chain but were still desirous to get into the business itself.
+It started as a new type of terminal that promised professional Regasification and Terminalling services to capacity takers that would otherwise not engage in the rest of the LNG value chain but were still desirous to get into the business itself.
 It promised modern multi-user principles to run the terminal and even access to LNG for faraway Central European markets.
-It was a reloading station to harvest on the arbitrage potential that Asia held until last year.
+It was a reloading station to harvest the arbitrage potential that Asia held until last year.
 It would be a diversification measure away from Russian Gas and there is the specter of LNG bunkering in the air.

 Right after FID, LNG supply grew so tight that almost every hope to source long-term lock-in LNG for the terminal evaporated into thin air making the capacity takers hostages of an agreement that became very expensive to manage and the terminal itself a dead duck.